awayfromcasual/csgo/README.md

 # My Counter-Strike Settings

 These are my Counter-Strike settings.
-To use my custom .cfg files, go to where Steam is installed and copy the contents of the `cfg` and `modes` directories into one of two folders.
+To use my custom .cfg files, go to where Steam is installed and copy the contents of the `cfg` and `modes` directories into one of two cfg folders:

 - `\...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`
-	- This folder is where steam stores most of the configurations for different gamemodes (competitive, casual, deathmatch, etc.) as well as the default config.
+	- This folder is where steam stores most of the configurations for different gamemodes (competitive, casual, deathmatch, etc), as well as the default config.
 I prefer using this folder because it is shared between accounts.
 - `\...\Steam\userdata\<your steam id>\730\local\cfg`
 	- This folder is where steam stores your config.cfg and video.txt files.
 Most guides suggest using this folder because this is where your configuration files are stored.

+Once the files are copied, to use the commands in _commands.cfg, either add `exec _commands` to your launch options, or use a cumulative `_launch.cfg` as I explain below.

 ## Files